BranislavLazic/ecommerce/actors-futures-cats.md

-## Combining web service requests with Actors and Futures
+## Combining microservice requests with Actors and Futures

 Akka actors and Scala `Future`s are effective tools for creating concurrent applications.
 Scala Futures are concurrent functions, and provide a way to maninpulate and combine concurrent tasks without blocking (or, as we'll see later, provide a way to isolate and postpone blocking).
 Akka actors are essentially lightweight, distributed objects representing concurrent state.
 Combining the two yields a powerful tool-set for simplifying managing concurrent tasks.